Beware Leftists Talking “Conversations”

 … yes, to my shame, I read an article in the Strib that wasn’t about sports.

-3. Mammuthus Primigenius Avatar
+3. Mammuthus Primigenius Says:

 “Instead, schools are broadening the idea of what it means to learn math, integrating the subject into coursework and hands-on lessons focused on problem-solving and the real-world implications of math.”